Mavinier/webdev2-finalProject/reqs.md

 examples:
-    o Carousel for rotating images or testimonials. o Lightbox to display images in a modal. o Sticky navigation bar that stays at the top as users scroll. o Tooltip to display additional information on hover.
+    o Carousel for rotating images or testimonials. o Lightbox to display images in a modal.
+    ~~o Sticky navigation bar that stays at the top as users scroll.~~ o Tooltip to display additional information on hover.
 4. At least 2 jQuery UI Widgets
 Your project must include at least two jQuery UI widgets.
 Examples include:
     ~~o Accordion (collapsible sections)~~
-    oTabs
+    o Tabs
     o Dialog (modal windows)
     o Datepicker
     o Slider